GMOD/Apollo/docs/Setup.md

 ### Memory configuration

+Changing the memory used by Apollo in production must be [configured within Tomcat directly](Troubleshooting#tomcat-memory).

-The default memory assigned to Apollo, in both development and production, is 2048 MB.
+The default memory assigned to Apollo to run commands in Apollo is 2048 MB.
 This can be changed in your `apollo-config.groovy` by uncommenting the memory configuration block:

 ```